Azly-Projects/Express.js/README.md

    - **routes**: This directory contains the route handlers for different API endpoints.
 Each route handler can be a separate file or organized based on the related functionality.

    - **validators**: Input validation is crucial for ensuring data integrity and security.
 This directory typically contains validation functions or modules for validating the incoming data.

+   - **websocket**: This directory can be used to house the Socket.IO-related logic for your application.
+Within this directory, you can have several files.

 4. **tests**: Unit tests, integration tests, and other types of tests for your application are usually placed in this directory.
 Organizing tests in a structured manner can help maintain a clean and efficient test suite.